 Network monitoring tools often use statistical methods to analyze the collected delay and jitter data.
 Common statistical measures include mean (average) delay, standard deviation (jitter), and other metrics that provide a comprehensive view of network performance.

 Unlike most monitoring solutions, Obkio automatically aggregates data over time to be able to display graphs over a large period of time.

-With aggregation, Obkio shows you the worst jitter values in the aggregated graph.
-For example, the amount of jitter displayed over an aggregated period of 1h is the worst median jitter of all the small 1-min periods within that hour.
+With aggregation, Obkio shows you the worst jitter measurements in the aggregated graph.
+For example, the network jitter measurement displayed over an aggregated period of 1h is the worst median jitter of all the small 1-min periods within that hour.

 This is important because only showing you the average amount of jitter on your network may hide network issues.

 Let’s say you look at a 30-day period graph and you display the average amount of jitter every 4 hours.
 The average may be good, but you may have extremely high levels of jitter during one of those hours - which is a huge issue, especially if you’re using real-time applications.